AEADataEditor/aea-de-guidance/Requested_information.md

-# Suggested information for data and code replication package
+# Requested information for data and code replication package
 This is a draft document.
 Please provide comments through issues in this Github project.

 ## Readings
-The following readings might be useful.
-The earlier in a project these are the consulted, the less pain there will be at the end.
+The following readings might be useful for structuring project, code, and data.
+It is useful to consult these at an early stage of the project, as subsequent adjustments will be small and incremental, rather than large and disruptive.

 - Project Tier https://www.projecttier.org/
 - Wilson G. et al (2016) "Good enough practices for scientific computing" https://arxiv.org/pdf/1609.00037.pdf